oracle-quickstart/oci-kubernetes-monitoring/README.md

 ##### 5.a Generate yamls

 Use the following `helm template` command to generate the resource yaml files.
-Provide path to override_values.yaml, path to helm chart and path to a dir where the yaml files to be generated.
+Provide path to override_values.yaml, path to helm chart (oci-onm chart) and path to a dir where the yaml files to be generated.
 ```
 helm template --values <path-to-override-values.yaml> <path-to-helm-chart> --output-dir <path-to-dir-to-store-the-yamls>
 ```